ReuTheCoder/pages-for-pages/README.md

 [![Badge Link to Website](https://img.shields.io/badge/Try%20Version%201.0%20Here-2E6F40?style=for-the-badge&logo=codepen&logoColor=black)](https://reuthecoder.github.io/pages-for-pages/)

 ## Site Features
-- **Interactive Reading Journal:** A touch-swipe and arrow-navigated book log that includes title search functionality and dynamic layout support for multiple journal entry sections.
+- **Interactive Reading Journal:** This is the core of the site.
+It is a book log that includes title search functionality and touch-swipe navigation support.
-- **Visual Bookshelf:** A digital bookcase frame that displays individual display and book spine slots that dynamically reveal full book artwork on hover.
+- **Visual Bookshelf:** A digital bookcase frame that displays individual display and book spine slots that dynamically reveal full book artwork upon hover.
 - **Styled Content Cards:** Multiple pages feature content cards that display extra information such as a recommended book or what I am currently reading and how much progress I have made.
 - **Integrated Focus Timer:** A geometric Pomodoro system featuring custom interval steppers and a circular SVG countdown tracking arc.
 - **Ambient Soundscape Mixer:** A three-channel volume slider deck configured to play rain, fire, and conversational background tracks simultaneously.
-- **Embedded Media Console:** A regex-powered link parser that automatically overlays streaming YouTube background loops inside a 16:9 viewport.
+- **Embedded Media Console:** A URL parser that automatically turns Youtube URLs into looping background videos
-- **Drafting Scratchpad:** An auto-saving local textarea module that caches written text observations directly to the browser storage.
+- **Scratchpad:** An auto-saving local textarea module that caches written text directly to the browser storage.

+## How It Works

+I built this site entirely with HTML5, CSS3, and Vanilla JavaScript  because I wanted it to feel lightweight, handmade, and to make the project a real learning experience.
+Avoiding frameworks meant more debugging, but it helped me understand how the browser actually works.

+The reading log runs on a small state controller I wrote myself.
+It handles swiping, title searches, and page transitions using simple `translateX` transforms, which keep animations smooth and fast.
+Passive touch listeners (`touchstart` and `touchend`) make swipe navigation feel natural on mobile without slowing down rendering.

+The media console was the hardest part.
+With some AI help, I wrote a tiny regex that extracts the 11‑character YouTube video ID from any link and turns it into a looping iframe.
+I originally considered using a library, but it felt too heavy for what I wanted and I found that building my own parser ended up being simpler and more fun.

+Mobile layout consistency comes from the Flexbox layout model and horizontal scrolling (`overflow-x: auto`).
+I applied the same idea to the CSS bookshelf so my TBR list was not limited by the shelf’s physical layout.
+I spent a lot of time tweaking this because I wanted menus to glide sideways instead of collapsing into awkward stacks.
+Features like dark mode and scratchpad notes are saved with `localStorage`, which keeps the site feeling personal without needing a backend.
+Building everything this way taught me a lot about writing small, clean JavaScript features and relying on the browser’s own tools instead of external dependencies.
+It made the project feel intentional, and I’m proud of how much I learned.
 ## How to Run Locally

-This is a pure front-end static website built with native HTML5, CSS3, and Vanilla JavaScript on GitHub Codespaces.
-It has no system dependencies, requires no runtime installation commands (like npm or yarn), and uses browser `localStorage` instead of external environment variables.
+This site has no system dependencies, requires no runtime installation commands (like npm or yarn), and uses browser `localStorage` instead of external environment variables.

 1. **Clone the repository:**
    ```bash